ZackaryHudgens/UrsineEngine/README.md

 # unnamed-game-engine
-A cross-platform game engine utilizing C++, SDL and OpenGL.
+A cross-platform game engine utilizing C++, SDL, and OpenGL.